flowbase/flowbase/README.md

 FlowBase
 ========

-A Flow-based Programming like pattern and micro-framework for Go (Golang).
+A Flow-based Programming micro-framework for Go (Golang).

 Libraries based on FlowBase
 ---------------------------